 Your Home Safety

-Other than upgrading your home's electricity capability, you’ll be doing your home a favor by ensuring that it's safe to live in.
-By being prepared and making sure your electric panel is upgraded, your home will be safer from fires and other electrical disasters.
+Besides upgrading your home's electricity capability, you’ll be doing your home a favor by ensuring it's safe to live in.
+By being prepared and ensuring your electric panel is upgraded, your home will be safer from fires and other electrical disasters.

 If you're unsure whether your home needs an electric panel upgrade, you can hire a professional to inspect it.
-They can also help you figure out what steps you need to take to make sure your electric panel is in good shape.
+They can also help you determine what steps you need to take to ensure your electric panel is in good shape.
 They might suggest you change the wires or upgrade the entire panel.
 Either way, it’ll be a good investment for your home.